• >

 How long does a discounted mortgage deal last?

-However as a rule of thumb, the longer the deal, the smaller the discount.
+As a general rule, the longer the discount period, the smaller the discount.

 Advantages and disadvantages of a discounted mortgage